Do You Have the Fear of Sleep (Somniphobia) Here are the Tips to Overcome It

 On the other side, some symptoms could be extreme nausea or other stomach issues when the time for bed comes, just as the feeling of great pressure around the chest area, and faster heart rate after a minute or two spent in the bed.
 It might happen you experience things like hyperventilation, extreme sweating, and shaking, while children can start crying and screaming when their parents look to leave the room.

-Some Individuals often tend to consume alcohol or some other substances in order to get sleep.
+Some Individuals often tend to consume drinks or some other substances in order to get sleep.
 Some have strict rules that require to be applied, such as leaving television, lights, and the music on to distract them.

 Is There Any Risk Factor?